SwaffelSmurf/docs/tryhackme/picle-rick.md

     -rw-r--r--  1 root root   29 Feb 10  2019 3rd.txt
     drwxr-xr-x  3 root root 4096 Feb 10  2019 snap

 There is a file called `3rd.txt` that might be interesting.
-Let read the contents with command `sudo less /root/3rd.txt`.
+Let's read the contents with command `sudo less /root/3rd.txt`.
 This file contains our last flag.

 ==- Reveal Flag 3
 fleeb juice